pegwymonie/okra/README.md

 Health (Simple):
-* Each a has its own health/resource pool.
+* Each aspect has its own health/resource pool.
   * Three times the attribute rank.
 * If the pool is reduced to zero:
     * Actions can no longer spend this attribute